 }

-2. Test the pipeline configuration.
+2. Test the pipeline configuration before restarting the service.

 $ sudo /usr/share/logstash/bin/logstash --path.settings /etc/logstash --config.test_and_exit